Connect GX Cloud to Redshift

 -

-In GX Cloud, click Data Assets > New Data Asset > New Data Source > Redshift.
+In GX Cloud, select the relevant Workspace and then click Data Assets > New Data Asset > New Data Source > Redshift.

 -